G7DAO/w3sc/README.md

 # (W3SC) Web3 System Controls
 The goal of this project is to create an opensource and collaborative security controls checklist that the industry can use as a security guide.
-With enough community input, we hope this guide will eventually be viewed as "Best Practice" and potentially evolve into an open standard for Web3.
+With enough community input, we hope this guide will eventually be viewed as "Best Practice" and potentially evolve into an open security standard for Web3.

+This project is a WIP and is being actively developed.
+Frequent changes to the contents of this project should be expected.
+This project was launched for the primary purpose of beginning the conversation around Web3 Security Best Practice.

 ## Attribution
 The following organizations and people have contributed to this guide and will be listed as Authors of the final specification: